whitbreezy/weather-dashboard/README.md

 ## Description

 This weather dashboard uses an openWeather API to get current weather and a 5-day forecast for the city entered by the user.
 This app also stores the last city searched and presents it as a button for the user to easily click on.
+User should refresh the page to search for another city.

+Link to live application: https://whitbreezy.github.io/weather-dashboard/

 ## Installation